So, why should you invest in coaching with me?

 I knew that I had to make a change and after a few failed attempts I decided to leave teaching for good.
 Finding the courage to do this came from a number of sources.
 Initially, I took the time to explore things that filled me up and challenged me rather than draining me: I began an adult street dance class and performed in shows; I took up running and worked my way up to completing 3 half marathons.
 The more I challenged myself, the more I realised I could apply this fearlessness to other areas of my life and after experiencing life coaching myself I knew that I was ready to begin a new chapter of my life.

-I still work as a tutor, because I will never lose my love of working with children, but I have also been training with the Co-Active Training Institute and have completed my Foundation Certificate in Psychodynamic Counselling Skills and Theory.
+I still work as a tutor, because I will never lose my love of working with children, but I have also trained with the Co-Active Training Institute, am a Positive Intelligence Coach and have completed my Foundation Certificate in Psychodynamic Counselling Skills and Theory.

 During my time as a coach, I have come to realise that: